joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6495763/2025/07/16/twins-three-questions-second-half-mlb/

 **Vikings fan survey: Gauging expectations for J.J.
 McCarthy, Minnesota's leadership**\
-`How do you feel about the team’s direction heading into training camp and the 2025 season?
+`How do you feel about the teamâs direction heading into training camp and the 2025 season?
 Can McCarthy be a difference-maker at QB?`\
 https://nytimes.com/athletic/6496555/2025/07/16/minnesota-vikings-fan-survey-jj-mccarthy/

 **What cities did WNBA players think would suit expansion?
 Not where the league picked**\